Members of the Alumni Advisory Board share why they stay connected to Landmark College.

 Stephen Sack, Jr. ’92

 “The Alumni Board is special because it’s not here for networking, but for the true love of the College,” said Stephen.
-“It is alumni who build endowment funds that ensure the future of Landmark.”
+“It is alumni who build endowment funds that ensure the future of Landmark College.”

 Stephen owns and operates Sack Energy Co., a fifth-generation energy company in Connecticut.
-He lives in West Hartford, Conn., with his wife and four children.
+He lives in West Hartford, Connecticut, with his wife and four children.

 Andrea Tolliver ’00